Promis (musician): Life Is Grand! and Love Stories (2009–2011)

 In 2009 Promis wanted a turn back to Mediterranean music and recorded Life Is Grand!, which was produced and co-written by New York-based Turkish music producer Ayhan Sahin.
 The album was released on Sahin's label "Young Pals Music" and featured a full pop sound where he partnered with several other singers like Karine Hannah on the song "Lovesick".
 Promis turned back on his original sound in 2011.
 He teamed up once again with Ian Matthews for his fifth album Love Stories (2011).
 This project was recorded as his mother was dying of terminal cancer, this is reflected in some of the album's darker material.
 But Love Stories also features lighter moments and selections inspired by Balkan sounds.

-Vertigo Heights, Indiscretions, Sunset Blvd., Electric Cabaret, and Lust & Found (2012–Present Day)
+Vertigo Heights, Indiscretions, Sunset Blvd.
+(2012–2015)

 In 2012, Promis and his producer Matthews began work on Vertigo Heights, one of two albums to emerge from the pair in a four year span that combined cabaret and Balkan to electronic to straightforward pop/rock; Sunset Blvd. followed in 2015.
-Sunset Blvd. was inspired by the classic 1950 Billy Wilder film and included among its impressive song roster an electro-pop oriented cover of Amanda Lear's "The Sphinx."
+Sunset Blvd. was inspired by the classic 1950 Billy Wilder film of the same name and included among its impressive song roster an electro-pop oriented cover of Amanda Lear's "The Sphinx."
 In a write-up on Sunset Blvd. from The Rainbow Hub, the reviewer stated, "Sunset Blvd." is a worthy listen that brings you intimately into a world that many of us dream of but few of us ever get a chance to see.